 Brands looking to get the most out of UGC through content moderation are wise to work with an experienced partner.
 TELUS International protects the safety and well-being of user communities to maintain trust and keep brands strong.
-In response to the survey, Jim Radzicki, CTO at TELUS International, explains: “These findings demonstrate how brands have an amazing opportunity to prove how much they value their customers and take internet safety and experience seriously.
-The benefits of tech-assisted human content moderation are unmatched and essential for obtaining and sustaining customer trust.”
+If you’re striving to form deeper connections with your customers and user community, it’s time to consider a human-in-the-loop approach to content moderation.
+Reach out to speak with one of our Trust & Safety experts.

 The survey findings are based on a Pollfish survey that was conducted on June 7, 2021, and included responses from 1,000 Americans familiar with the definition of user-generated content.